-Jennifer Lopez Suffers Wardrobe Malfunction In Barely-There Dress On ‘Hustlers’ Set
+Jennifer Lopez Suffers Wardrobe Malfunction In Barely There Dress On ‘Hustlers’ Set

 Jennifer Lopez suffered the dreaded celebrity wardrobe malfunction while on the set of her new stripper movie, Hustlers.

-According to Radar Online, Jennifer Lopez was wearing a barely-there dress on set when the ensemble shifted and gave paparazzi photos of the actress’ underwear.
+According to Radar Online, Jennifer Lopez was wearing a barely there dress on set when the ensemble shifted and gave paparazzi photos of the actress’ underwear.

-In the pictures, JLo is seen rocking a skin-tight black dress that barely contained her ample cleavage with it’s low cut and metal clasps in the front.
+In the pictures, J.Lo is seen rocking a skin-tight black dress that barely contained her ample cleavage with its low cut, and metal clasps in the front.

 Lopez’s dress was already very short, but also boasted a slit up the thigh, which shifted and nearly popped the skirt wide open to create the wardrobe malfunction.
-The singer’s white bra can also be seen in photos as her curves bust out of the form fitting dress.
+The singer’s white bra can also be seen in photos as her curves bust out of the form-fitting dress.

 Jennifer wore the ensemble on the set of the movie, which is based on a 2016 New York Magazine article about a group of former strippers who come together to turn the tables on their wealthy Wall Street clients.

-In the photos, JLo has her long, caramel-colored hair parted to the side and styled in loose curls that fall down her back and around her face.
+In the photos, J.Lo has her long, caramel-colored hair parted to the side and styled in loose curls that fall down her back and around her face.
 She dons large hoop earrings and multiple rings on her fingers.
 She also carries a clutch in her hand.

 Jennifer Lopez wears a full face of makeup in the sexy snapshots, which includes darkened eyebrows and thick, dramatic lashes.
 She sports a deep tan, pink blush, and a light pink color on her plump lips.

-As previously reported by The Inquisitr, Jennifer Lopez and her boyfriend, Alex Rodriguez, got engaged earlier this year, and reports have surfaced that the actress/singer is planning a lavish wedding.
+As previously reported by The Inquisitr, Jennifer Lopez and her boyfriend, Alex Rodriguez, got engaged earlier this year, and reports have surfaced that the actress-singer is planning a lavish wedding.

 As many fans know, Lopez has been married three times before, previously walking down the aisle with Ojani Noa, Cris Judd, and Mark Anthony.
 She was also engaged to actor Ben Affleck, but the pair split before saying their I do’s.